cesarsotovalero/clothing/README.md

 (3, 3), (-2, 3)
 (-2, 3), (-3, -2)
 ```
 - The coordinates of a vanishing point.
-For simplicity, we assume the coordinates ar in `(0, 0)`.
+For simplicity, we assume the coordinates are in `(0, 0)`.
-- The cut's aperture angle as a floating point `P`.
+- The cut's aperture angle as a floating-point `P`.
 For simplicity, we assume the angle is in the first quadrant:  `0 <= P <= 90`

 ### Output

 The coordinates of the cut point for the pattern.